mamisaki/RTPSpy/README.md

 conda activate psychopy
 pip install psychopy
 ```

+On WSL, you also need to set up an X server application.
+The instruction of AFNI installation on WSL describes it, so I assume you have already done that.

 #### ROI-NF (example/ROI-NF)
 A GUI application is built on the RTPSpy library.
 This application is provided as a boilerplate of the RTPSpy application to make a custom neurofeedback application with minimum scripting.